 Force an immediate synchronization, using the following command:

 #chronyc -a makestep

-It is recommended that you restart the Commvault services using the following command:
+Restart the Commvault services, using the following command:

 # commvault restart

-Repeat all of these steps for all of the nodes in the cluster.
+Repeat all the steps for all the other nodes in the cluster.